There are two types of birth control shots: the combined shot and the one-hormone shot.

-The combined shots is a birth control method with very low failure rate.
-It is an injection of two different hormones, oestrogen and progestin.
+The combined shots are a birth control method with a very low failure rate.
+It is an injection of two different hormones, estrogen and progestin.
 You have to have this injection every month.
-It stops your ovaries releasing an egg, so you can’t get pregnant.
+It stops your ovaries from releasing an egg, so you can’t get pregnant.

 The combined shot is not common in Kenya.

-The one-hormone shot is a birth control method with very low failure rate.
+The one-hormone shot is a birth control method with a very low failure rate: 4% in typical use and 0.2% in perfect use.
 It is an injection of just one hormone, progestin.
 You only have this injection every three months.
 It works by making the mucus around your cervix thicker so the sperm can’t get through.
-It can also stop your ovaries producing an egg.
+It can also stop your ovaries from producing an egg.

 It’s often sold under the brand name Depo-Provera.